There are more things to do in San Jose Costa Rica than you may imagine.

 Chepe, as Ticos lovingly call their capital, is the heart of Costa Rica.
-While most travellers do not spare it negative comments, I find that despite its messy architectural style, due to the economic boom and urban expansion, this modern city is a cool place to hang out for a few days and it offers some of the best things to do in Costa Rica.
-And even people who live in Costa Rica actually enjoy it, such as Samantha of My Tan Feet, who clearly states in her post on 50 things to do in Costa Rica that visiting San Jose should be one.
+While most travelers do not spare it negative comments, I find that despite its messy architectural style – which is due to the economic boom and urban expansion – this modern city is a cool place to hang out for a few days.

 I suppose the bad reputation of San Jose is partially due to the fact that the lush nature of the rest of the country – with its sloths, crocodiles, volcanoes and rain forest – fascinates visitors and is unfound here.
 Yet, since most backpackers follow the gringo route and foreign residents opt to visit and stay in other regions where they can enjoy the nature of the country, this ends up being the best place to experience the true Costa Rican identity.

 In this post, I will highlight the best things to do in San Jose Costa Rica and share some tips on how to make the most of it.
 Before that, let me share some background information about this interesting city.

 What You Need To Know About San Jose Costa Rica

 San Jose was founded in 1737 and it was originally called Villanueva de la Boca del Monde del Valle de Abra.
 The name was then changed to remember that of its saint patron.
 Interestingly, for a long time it was only of secondary importance to the bigger Cartago.
 After Spain took everyone by surprise by abandoning its colonies in Central America, Cartago and San Jose signed a number of treaties while preparing for war in secret.